 Note - You can set a time for host nodes to wait until I/O node devices are accessible.
 Use the setpowerupdelay command of the XSCF firmware to make the setting.
-For details, see "4.2.2 Setting/Checking the Wait Time for Air Conditioning."
+For details, see "4.2.1 Setting/Checking the Warmup Time."